An open letter to Middle Tennessee Realtors

 How a referral to Vanderpool Law actually works

+It is deliberately simple.
 You or your client calls the office.
-If it's a listing, we run a presearch.
-If it's a buyer, we review the contract — builder contract, resale contract, whatever they're about to sign.
+If it’s a listing, we run a Presearch.
+If it’s a buyer, we review the contract.
 If the client wants to proceed with us for closing, we handle it from there at the same price as any title company.
-If they want to use someone else for closing, that's fine too — the presearch and contract review are still free when they work with us.
+If they want to use someone else for closing, that’s fine too — the Presearch and contract review are still complimentary when they work with us.

 A closing thought, professional to professional